Florent-JIA/Digital-twin-of-a-Fischertechnik-factory/5. Scripts/README.md

 <br>If you want to modify the 3D model, you have to install Unity (dowload [here](https://unity.com/fr/download/))

 **NodeRed**
-NodeRed is used to create the dashboard of our factory.
-To install it, type the following command in a terminal: bash <(curl -sL https://raw.githubusercontent.com/node-red/linux-installers/master/deb/update-nodejs-and-nodered) (website industrialshields [here](https://www.industrialshields.com/blog/arduino-industrial-1/post/arduino-tutorial-node-red-dashboard-and-arduino-web-server-440#:~:text=Node%2DRED%20is%20a%20programming,runtime%20in%20a%20single%20click/))
+<br>NodeRed is used to create the dashboard of our factory.
+To install it, type the following command in a terminal:
+bash <(curl -sL https://raw.githubusercontent.com/node-red/linux-installers/master/deb/update-nodejs-and-nodered) (website industrialshields [here](https://www.industrialshields.com/blog/arduino-industrial-1/post/arduino-tutorial-node-red-dashboard-and-arduino-web-server-440#:~:text=Node%2DRED%20is%20a%20programming,runtime%20in%20a%20single%20click/))